How Devo works

 There are essentially two ways that data stored in Devo can be queried.

 - The Devo web application is the main tool used for accessing and querying data.
-Data is primarily accessed on-screen but can also be downloaded in raw format from within the Search window.
+Data is primarily accessed on-screen but can also be downloaded in raw format from within the search window.
+Read more about querying data in the Devo UI.

 - The Devo REST API offers programmatic access to data in Devo and is even capable of forwarding query results to other data storage platforms like Amazon S3, Apache Kafka, or Hadoop.
 Read more about the REST API.